Abasz/ESPRowingMonitor/docs/custom-ble-services.md

 For an example of an implementation (in Javascript) please visit the [WebGUI page]((https://github.com/Abasz/ESPRowingMonitor-WebGUI/blob/master/src/common/services/ergometer/erg-settings.service.ts)).

-Please note that `SetMachineSettings`, `SetSensorSignalSettings`, `SetDragFactorSettings` OpCodes only available if firmware is compiled with [`ENABLE_RUNTIME_SETTINGS`](./settings.md#enable_runtime_settings) flag.
+Please note that `SetMachineSettings`, `SetSensorSignalSettings`, `SetDragFactorSettings`, `SetStrokeDetectionSettings` OpCodes only available if firmware is compiled with [`ENABLE_RUNTIME_SETTINGS`](./settings.md#enable_runtime_settings) flag.
 Otherwise sending this OpCode it will return `UnsupportedOpCode`.
 Furthermore, device restart (e.g. sending Restart Device OpCode) is necessary for the new settings to take effect.
-The structure corresponds to bytes of the Settings Characteristic above as follows:
+The structure corresponds to bytes of the Settings Characteristic and Stroke Detection Settings Characteristic above as follows:

-- `SetMachineSettings` follows bytes 1-8
+- `SetMachineSettings` follows bytes 1-8 of Settings Characteristic
-- `SetSensorSignalSettings` follows bytes 9-10
+- `SetSensorSignalSettings` follows bytes 9-10 of Settings Characteristic
-- `SetDragFactorSEttings` follows bytes 11-17
+- `SetDragFactorSEttings` follows bytes 11-17 of Settings Characteristic
+- `SetStrokeDetectionSettings` follows the bytes 1-15 of Stroke Detection Settings Characteristic

 ## Over-the-Air updater